Toloka/docs/en/guide/faq/faq.md

 {% endcut %}

-{% cut "I selected one checkbox, but all the checkboxes are selected." %}

-The names of the output fields must differ: each checkbox must have its own unique name.
-For more information about this component, see [here](../concepts/t-components/checkboxes.md).

-{% endcut %}

 {% cut "How do I add assignment validation depending on a checkbox, so that if an object is in the image, it must be selected, otherwise, a checkbox must be selected?" %}

 You can use JavaScript to add assignment validation depending on the checkbox.
 An example is provided in the “Search for information online” template.